Posted by: Northwest Eye in General on November 13, 2025

 Explore Medical Causes of Hazy Eyes: From Cataracts to Glaucoma

-We understand that dealing with these conditions can be overwhelming.
-Comprehending these factors is essential for knowing when to seek medical guidance.
-Remember, the cornea plays a crucial role in your eye health by focusing light onto the lens and filtering harmful UV rays, which can help protect against some of these conditions.
+Understanding these conditions is vital for recognizing when to seek medical advice.
+Additionally, it’s important to note that the cornea plays a crucial role in eye health by focusing light onto the lens and filtering harmful UV rays, which can help protect against some of these conditions.
+Blocked tear ducts can also contribute to hazy vision, as they may lead to insufficient moisture on the eye’s surface, further emphasizing the importance of maintaining overall eye health.

 Preventive Measures for Eye Health

-Regular Eye Exams: It’s important to schedule comprehensive eye exams at least once a year.
+- Regular Eye Exams: It’s important to schedule comprehensive eye exams at least once a year.
 These routine examinations can catch potential issues early, identifying conditions like cataracts and glaucoma before they significantly affect your vision.

-Protective Eyewear: We recommend using sunglasses that block 99 to 100% of UV-A and UV-B rays.
+- Protective Eyewear: We recommend using sunglasses that block 99 to 100% of UV-A and UV-B rays.
 Protecting your eyes from harmful sun exposure is crucial.
 Studies show that over 20% of cataracts worldwide are linked to excessive UV exposure, highlighting the importance of protective eyewear in reducing this risk.

-Healthy Lifestyle: Maintaining a balanced diet rich in fruits, vegetables, and omega-3 fatty acids is essential for your eye health.
+- Healthy Lifestyle: Maintaining a balanced diet rich in fruits, vegetables, and omega-3 fatty acids is essential for your eye health.
 Regular exercise and avoiding smoking can also significantly lower your risk of developing eye diseases.

-Manage Chronic Conditions: It’s common to feel overwhelmed when managing chronic conditions like diabetes and hypertension.
+- Manage Chronic Conditions: It’s common to feel overwhelmed when managing chronic conditions like diabetes and hypertension.
 However, keeping these under control can prevent sight deterioration.
 For instance, 90% of blindness due to diabetes is avoidable with appropriate care.

-Stay Hydrated: Remember to drink plenty of water.
+- Stay Hydrated: Remember to drink plenty of water.
 Staying hydrated supports overall health and helps maintain adequate tear production, which is vital for preventing dry eyes and ensuring clear vision.

-We are here to help you through this process and encourage you to take these steps for your eye health.
+We are here to help you through this process and encourage you to take these healthy lifestyle measures.

 Conclusion